 - Today, the Region maintains the spur to preserve a transportation corridor north from Kitchener to Elmira.

-- Freight traffic is contracted to the Goderich and Exeter Railway.
+- Freight traffic is contracted to the Canadian National Railway.

 - Track maintenance is handled by the Region of Waterloo and most maintenance is done under contract by the Canadian National Railway.

 Top photo: CPR 8161 at CPR transfer with CN, southern edge of Waterloo Park (currently approximately 10 Father David Bauer Drive).
 Waterloo Park pavilion in the upper right.